 Slime molds are these creatures that look like fungi and were even classified as fungi until recently, but they actually fit into the broader “Protista” kingdom, which houses other creatures like amoebas and algae.
 They spend most of their lives as single-celled wandering organisms, but when food gets scarce, they congregate and form elaborate fruiting bodies where they make spores.

 The most common slime mold you’ll see is the “dog vomit” slime mold.
 Ew, right?
 But they’re so cool!
 They create these medium-sized bright yellow and orange structures on the soil.
 I see them in the spring on my neighbor’s mulch.

-Want to do more?
 Become a Forest Defender today!
-Your monthly gift will protect the biodiversity of the South.
+Your monthly gift will protect the fungi and biodiversity of the South.